emacsmirror/turtles/docs/source/reference.rst

     - calls to :code:`turtles-with-grab-buffer` to test the content of the minibuffer or any other window.

-    - keys passed to the minibuffer, with :keys, see below.
+    - keys passed to the minibuffer, with (execute-kbd-macro) or :keys (see below for :keys).

-    - commands that manipulate the minibuffer, either called directly or using :command, see below.
+    - commands that manipulate the minibuffer, called directly, using (ert-simulate-command) or using :command (see below for :command).

     At the end of BODY, the minibuffer is closed, if needed, and control returns to READ, which checks the result of running BODY.